turingschool/front-end-curriculum/lessons/module-1/js-unit-testing-classes.md

 In your journal or notebook, reflect on the following:

 * What is TDD?
 What are the benefits of TDD?
+* What is unit testing?
 * What did you learn about testing in general from your JS Fun In The Library solo project?
 Best practices?
 Tips/tricks?
 </section>